 Course offerings combine standard upper-level courses in areas of strength of Hungarian mathematics such as combinatorics, number theory, and probability theory

-The program runs similarly to Valpo semesters, starting in early January and running till mid-May.
-Spring 2018 earliest arrival date is January 3, 2018 with the last day to move out May 27, 2018.
-Students not wishing to take the optional language course would arrive February 2, 2018.
+The program runs similarly to Valpo semesters.
+Students not wishing to take the optional language course would arrive September 7, 2018.

 Application Requirements and Deadlines

-The deadline to apply for the Spring 2018 Semester will be October 1st.
+The deadline to apply for Fall 2018 will be March 1, 2018.
 Applications will be reviewed by the Math department alongside the Office of International Programs study abroad staff after the deadline has passed.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.

 Students must have least sophomore status, be in good academic standing, and have completed one semester of Real Analysis or Abstract Algebra by the start of the program.